What is a PDC? What topics will be covered?

 Click here for information on transport to and from the ashram.

 Click here for Public Transport Victoria’s Journey Planner.

 For those requiring a transfer to the ashram to meet check in after 2pm, we can meet you at Ballan station on Friday and transfer you to Rocklyn.

 On completion of the course on Saturday, we can drop you off at Ballan station to catch the train to Melbourne.

-If you have to drive to get to the venue, please let us know in the application form, to indicate your willingness to offer a lift to others.
+If you have to drive to get to the venue, please let us know in the form (sent to you after you have registered), to indicate your willingness to offer a lift to others.

 I’ve got special dietary needs can these, be accommodated by the ashram?